 - 1 large egg about 50 grams

 - 50 grams coconut oil melted, or any neutral flavored oil, about 1/4 cup

 - 20 grams salt about 2 Tablespoons

-- 850 grams bread flour about 6 cups
+- 950 grams bread flour about 6-7 cups, see recipe notes

 - Make the levain about 3-4 hours before mixing the dough.

-- Weigh 140 grams of active sourdough starter, 140 grams bread flour, 140 grams water and 30 grams of sugar.
+- Weigh 140 grams of active sourdough starter, 140 grams all purpose flour, 140 grams water and 30 grams of sugar.
 Mix together until a thick batter forms.
 Cover lightly and set in a warm (78 degrees) place to ferment for about 3 hours.

 Sourdough Sandwich Bread

-- To the bowl of a stand mixer, add the ripe levain, water, honey, salt, egg, coconut oil and flour.
-Knead for 8-10 minutes.
+- To the bowl of a stand mixer, add the ripe levain, water, honey, salt, egg, coconut oil and most of the flour.
+I like to reserve a little of the flour (a little less than a cup) and add it in as needed.
+Knead for 10-15 minutes until dough passes the windowpane test.
 The dough should pull away from the sides of the bowl or gather all together as it kneads.
 It will feel tacky to the touch, but should not be overly sticky.
 If it is very sticky, add a little bit more flour 10-20 grams at a time until it feels tacky and workable.
-This dough can also be kneaded about 10-15 minutes by hand.
+This dough can also be kneaded about 10-20 minutes by hand.

 - Stretch and Fold 1: Starting on one side of the bowl, reach down and grab the bottom of the dough.
 Pull it up and stretch it over the top of the dough.
 Turn the bowl 1/4 turn and repeat the whole process 3-4 times.
 Cover the dough and let rest.